Tutorial 7 - Getting Started on P2

 Finally, try out the gui.popup function which shows a popup window with a message in-case you want to give the user a warning or message outside of the window.

-Note: if you’re completing this remotely, you can just submit a screenshot of the above exercises working in your GUI window RATHER than the Interpreter window (like in the demo vids for each project).
+Note: if you're completing this remotely, you can just submit a screenshot of the versions of Activity 1 working in your GUI window RATHER than the Interpreter window (like in the demo vids for each project).

 Other Practice